• Skip to content

 Sometimes medicine or a dilatation and curettage (D&C) can help the pregnancy tissue pass more quickly.
 A D&C is a surgical procedure that gently scrapes away any tissue still lining the uterus after a miscarriage.

-The doctor or midwife can help you decide on the safest and best option.
+The midwife or doctor can help you decide on the safest and best option.

 Complications after miscarriage

-Sometimes there can be complications after a miscarriage, usually when the pregnancy tissue doesn’t pass on its own.
+Sometimes there can be complications after a miscarriage, like ongoing bleeding or infection.
+These complications are rare and might happen when the pregnancy tissue doesn’t pass on its own.

 Here’s when to see a doctor immediately: